-- 1. Development in Centres is to be consistent with the Centres Hierarchy as set out in Figure 1 Centres Hierarchy and described in Table 1 Desired characteristics of Centres and Peripheral Sales Precincts. - 2.
-Retail developments on large sites in Centres are encouraged to be complimented by a range of uses including business, entertainment (where permitted), medium density residential (where permitted), community facilities and publicly accessible open space. - 3.
-Office premises are to be concentrated in the Regional City Centre E2 Commercial Centre Zone to facilitate agglomeration benefits for commercial activity.
-Office premises outside the Regional City Centre E2 Commercial Centre Zone are to be limited to a scale appropriate to the function and characteristics of the Centre, as described in Table 1 Desired characteristics of Centres and Peripheral Sales Precincts, to facilitate a diverse range of uses in lower order centres and preserve the Regional City Centre's primary commercial function. - 4.
-Shops within MU1 Mixed Use zoned land are to be limited in scale to ensure they provide a support role to adjoining or nearby E1 Local Centre or E2 Commercial Centre zones. - 5.
-Specialised retail premises are to be consolidated within existing peripheral sales precincts to facilitate agglomeration benefits for commercial activity and minimise the spread of amenity impacts. - 6.
-Major retail stores are to be concentrated in the Regional City, Major Regional Centres and Major Town Centres to facilitate the provision of diverse range of uses in lower order centres and preserve the desired characteristics of higher order centres. - 7.
-The ground floor component of any shop top housing development is to be limited to only the land uses nominated in the LEP definition of shop top housing that are permitted in the relevant land use table.
+- Development in Centres is to be consistent with the Centres Hierarchy as set out in Figure 1 -Centres Hierarchy4 and described in Table 1 - Desired characteristics of Centres4 - Retail and Business development is to be concentrated in Centres and Peripheral Sales Precincts - Retail and Business uses in Centres are to be complimented by entertainment uses (where permitted), medium density residential (where permitted), community facilities and public open - Office premises are to be concentrated in the Regional City Centre E2 Commercial Centre Zone to facilitate agglomeration benefits for commercial activity.
+Office premises outside the Regional City Centre E2 Commercial Centre Zone are to be limited to a scale appropriate to the function and characteristics of the Centre, as described in Table 1 - Desired characteristics of Centres and Peripheral Sales Precincts, to facilitate a diverse range of uses in lower order centres and preserve the Regional City Centre's primary commercial function. - 4.5.
+Limit the amount of retail or office premise floorspace provided in any proposed retail premises, shop top housing or mixed use development upon residentially zoned land or land zoned B4 Mixed Use, to ensure it provides a support role, rather than a potential competing role to an adjoining or nearby retail and business centre; Shops within MU Mixed use zoned land are to be limited in scale to ensure they provide a support role rather than a competing role with an adjoining or nearby E1 Local Centre and E2 Commercial Centre zones.